gpii-ops/gpii-infra/CI-CD.md

 ## Configure Github

    * Create a role account `gpii-bot` for use by `gitlab-runner`.
 Add it to the `gpii-ops` Organization.
 Add it to the `gpii-terraform` repo as a Collaborator with Write access.
+      * You'll need to accept the invitation using `gpii-bot`'s Github account.
    * Create an ssh key.
 Associate the public key with the `gpii-bot` Github account.
 Save the private key as `~gitlab-runner/.ssh/id_rsa.gpii-ci`.

 ## Configure Gitlab